-Known for their enormous flowers, these staples of the perennial garden will live for generations with little to no maintenance.
-Peonies begin blooming in late May and continue flowering well into June.
-The plants perform best in full sun (where they will produce the best blooms) and many are fragrant, in particular the double white and pink varieties.
+Celebrated for their enormous blooms, these low-maintenance spring garden favorites will live on for generations.
+Peonies generally start blooming in late May and continue flowering well into June.
+The plants perform best in full sun.
+And many are fragrant, in particular the double white and pink varieties.

 After the flowers fade, peonies’ deep green leaves stay looking good most of the summer.
-I use them to add bulk to my garden while propping up other flowers and cut them down to the ground in the fall.
+I use them to add bulk to my garden and to prop up other flowers.
+I cut them down to the ground in the fall.

 Here are some of my favorites: Sarah Bernhardt (pastel pink), Festiva Maxima (highly fragrant, pure white with crimson flecks), Kansas (double, carmine-red) and Bartzella Itoh (a cross between a bush and tree peony with huge yellow blooms.)